 Sleep Trends the World Over - And So To Bed

 Sleep is an odd business.
 As a race, we spend a third of our lives doing it, without it we go mad and die, and yet the world over, there is no one way to sleep.
-In our 21st Century western world, it’s widely accepted that we should aim to sleep 8 hours per night, on bed with a sprung mattress and a pillow.
+In our 21st Century western world, it’s widely accepted that we should aim to sleep 8 hours per night, on a bed with a sprung mattress and a pillow.
 But this has not always been the case, and indeed there are many peoples in the world today whose sleeping habits would seem very unusual to us indeed.

 We think of bed as a place of warm, softness, and we often remove our jewellery, wear comfortable clothes and let our hair down in order to get the most out of the relaxing experience.
 But sleep methods and patterns develop everywhere depending on the specific needs of the people who practiced them…

-Sleep like an Egyptian
+Sleep Like An Egyptian

 The Ancient Egyptians slept on headrests made of wood or stone.
 This may sound to us like a thoroughly unpleasant experience, but these austere supports had their advantages in the searing heat of Northern Africa.
 They raised the head, keeping it cool and away from crawling, biting insects.
 They were often decorated with spells and incantations to ward off evil and heal the sick.
 These headrests were valuable assets as they were often found amongst the grave goods of the dead.
 A soft pillow would only have led to a hot, sweaty, itchy night’s sleep for an Egyptian.